Updated September 26, 2025

-On a typical film the 1st AD (1st Assistant Director) is responsible for script breakdown.
+Breaking down a script takes each scene and categorizes each needed item in order to assign to proper departments.
+Is it wardrobe?
+Props?
+Production design?
+On a typical film the 1st AD (1st Assistant Director) is responsible for the script breakdown.
 But in the land of independent film, it’s often the director executing the task.

-One page of script typically translates into one minute of screen time, so dividing the pages into 8ths provides extra precision.
+Script pages are viewed in 1/8s.
+If you’re discussing a scene with a department head, you wouldn’t say it’s just over a page, you’d say it’s a page and 2/8s, etc. Dividing the pages into 8ths provides extra precision.
 Some people might even get a ruler out and divide pages into one inch sections.
 That’s hard core — whatever works best for you.
 Just be aware of the process.

 It’s time to print your script and grab highlighters.
 This is how you identify all the things that need to be addressed by different departments.
 With an indie film we are often all departments, but this is still crucial for proper planning.
 Here are common things you’ll identify in your break down: